You are listening to the Sean Hannity Radio Show Podcast.

 I'm sure you feel the same way.

-Well, I saw listen, I was very clear on the air.
+Listen, I was very clear on the air.

 I mean, to me, that would be a true testament to his character.

-He has the power to do so, why hasn't he acted?
+He has the power to do so.

-Well, I'm not making excuses for anybody, but I will say that he did in the case of Christian Saucier, that should give us all hope.
+Well, I'm not making excuses for anybody, but I will say that he did in the case of Christian Saucier.

 Number one.

-Number two, um you see that you see what this president has lived under for the last you know, yeah since he's become president and the attacks, and yet he's still making tremendous progress for the country on the economic front, foreign policy.
+Number two, you see what this president has lived under for the last, you know, since he's become president and the attacks.

-But I am convinced that if these facts are given to him, and yeah, there are a lot of lawyers around a president, which is A pain in everybody's neck, but I am convinced that if he got the facts of this case that he would do the right thing.
+But I am convinced that if these facts are given to him, and yeah, there are a lot of lawyers around a president, which is a pain in everybody's neck, but I am convinced that if he got the facts of this case, that he would do the right thing.

 But you know, he didn't get the letter.

-You need to go in the White House and the Oval Office and tell them put it and put it in his hands.
+You need to go in the White House and the Oval Office and tell him.

-Because this has happened with we've we've saved a number of guys, Charles Martin, the guy that beat up the child pedophile in Afghanistan.
+Charles Martlin, the guy that beat up the child pedophile in Afghanistan.

 Army tried to kick him out.